Luix-Sparta/tech258_cicd/cicd.md

 #### Job 2 - name-ci-merge

+This diagram shows the process of taking the Dev branch and merging.

 ![img_1.png](cicd_images/job2_diagram.png)

 This job will take the dev branch and Merge with main once job 1 is successfully built.